XavierEnriquez/external-data/README.md

 # CMS-Attributes + External Data Project

-My practice project from the Finsweet's "Getting Technical" series with Alex Iglesias, CTO at Finsweet.
+A practice project from the Finsweet's "Getting Technical" series with Alex Iglesias, CTO at Finsweet.

 Using custom code to load data from an external API into a Webflow CMS project.
 Using Finsweet's Attributes to help load, filter, sort the data.